mthossain/cab-api-docker/README.md

 * Visit http://0.0.0.0:5000 to access the homepage of the API

 # Note
-The Database is kind of big so it takes time to fire up the docker.
+The Database is kind of big so it takes time to fire up the docker for the first time.
 (Tipically 2-5 minutes)
 ![Terminal](https://i.postimg.cc/QtBNcSzC/50264367-527077407785874-4012852528076029952-n.png)

 # Screenshots